How to take sharp photos in low light

 6. Light it up with a flashlight

 I love a low tech, old school fix to problems.
-Enter the flashlight – and who doesn’t love playing with a flashlight?
+Enter the flashlight solution for sharp photos in low light – and who doesn’t love playing with a flashlight?

 It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might be in low light conditions.
 Apart from ensuring that you don’t trip over stuff, it’s a really useful focusing tool.
 There are two ways that you can use a flashlight in low light:

 - Aim it at your subject, autofocus, lock focus, switch off the flashlight and take the shot

 - Place the camera on a tripod and a switched on flashlight in the scene to illuminate it, autofocus, lock focus, remove the flashlight from the scene and take the shot

 See, low tech is always simple and very often the solution.

 What would you photograph using a flashlight for sharp photos in low light?
 Still life or landscapes with focus on a still foreground subject.

 Speaking of low tech, there’s always the option to manually focus your lens.